tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

   This might be because a server has become unavailable and a remaining server needs to store more shares for the upload.
   It could also just be that the client's preferred servers have changed.

+Regarding upload secrets,
+the goal is for uploading and aborting (see next sections) to be authenticated by more than just the storage index.
+In the future, we will want to generate them in a way that allows resuming/canceling when the client has issues.
+In the short term, they can just be a random byte string.
+The key security constraint is that each upload to each server has its own, unique upload key, tied to uploading that particular storage index to this particular server.

 ``PATCH /v1/immutable/:storage_index/:share_number``
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!